yumatsuoka/chainer_exercise/README.md

 #Exercise_Chainer:Classification with CNN
 ##Abstract
 classification with Convolutional Neural Networks using Chainer.
-Dataset is MNIST and my original one.
+Dataset is MNIST and my original one(Ikemen_check repository's one).
 Fistly,I refer to <http://qiita.com/homulerdora/items/9a9af1481bf63470731a> .

 ##Requirements